 Abiola Crown is a doctoral student at the University of Aberdeen.
-She is recipient of the KLICE Majority World Award 2013-2014.
+She was recipient of the KLICE Majority World Award 2013-2014 and 2014-2015.
 Her PhD topic is a case study of violence against women among the Kikuyu tribe in Kenya, and the role of the African church.
 She is a Missionary in Nairobi, Kenya, and the facilitator of the Support for Battered Women Initiatives.

 Katherine Hogg is a part time doctoral student at Leeds University.
 Her PhD topic is theology and peacebuilding in the international context.
 Her work involves using a dynamic, relational lens to study organisations involved in peacebuilding as well as considering the writing of John Paul Lederach, a peacebuilder practitioner and various theologians who have contributed to peacebuilding discourse.
 Katherine has a Masters in Theology, Religious Studies and International Development from Leeds University and also works part time for Christian Aid as a Regional Coordinator in Yorkshire.